jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 Wagner et al. recognize this issue and propose to handle the case of repetition specially in the parsing.
 We choose a different approach, which relies on using a different data structure for the output.
+The advantage is that we do not need to complicate, not change at all, the parsing algorithms.
 The key insight is that the performance problems come from the linearity of the list, but we can always use a tree whose structure can be ignored when traversing the result.

 Let us summarize the requirements we put on the data structure: